develprr/metamatic-framework/README.md

 to Metamatic global states.
 In Metamatic, the root states are called **stores**.
 Stores can have nested properties, which are all understood as nested **states**.
 You can connect any component to listen to entire stores as well as just one nested state deep inside a store.

-## Source Code
+## Source Code and Examples

+### Sources
 The Metamatic is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).
 You can also explore the [Metamatic source code at GitHub](https://github.com/develprr/metamatic-framework).
 Or visit the official Metamatic home page at [www.metamatic.net](http://www.metamatic.net).

-## Practical Example
+### Examples

 Check out the source code of [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!
+Also checkout the other demo, [Metamatic Language Learning App 'meta-lang'](https://github.com/develprr/meta-lang) which also demonstrates the Metamatic Router feature.

-## Blog
+### Blog

 Check out [the Metamatic blog](https://develprr.github.io/metamatic-blog) for articles about using the framework!

+## Getting Started

-## Installing Metamatic
+### Installing Metamatic

-Type:
+To install Metamatic in your project, type:

 ```js
 npm i --save metamatic
 ```
-## Managing Stores

-### Select Persistency Strategy
+### Selecting Persistency Strategy

-In your app's starting point, for instance Main.js file, configure Metamatic to use any of the three available persistency modes calling
+In your app's starting point, for instance Main.js or App.js file, configure Metamatic to use any of the three available persistency modes calling

 **useLocalStorage()**, **useSessionStorage()** or **useMemoryStorage()**

 from which localStorage is set on by default.

+## Managing Stores

 ### Define Your Stores as Constants